Year: Completed 2019

 Affordability and Community

-With the Haddon Road, the brief was to create homes that would be genuinely affordable.
+With the Hadden Road development, the brief was to create homes that would be genuinely affordable.
 We began with the concept of a low-cost unit, but one where the scheme’s rent would cover everything, including bills and utilities, such as wi-fi.

 The solution was to repurpose an existing site.
 This site was where there were small garages fallen into disuse.
 The registered providers had this resource, but had no idea of what they could do with it.